← Easy Chair

 absorbed (and emitted) by the antenna and no energy is reflected.

-We would expect to see something like shown in the illustration below.
+We would expect to see a curve as shown in the illustration below.

 The blue line is our antenna.
 As it is a coaxial antenna (sleeve antenna)